StfBlanchet/DansMonPanier_App/readme.md

 __cat_builder.py__ gets and stores in a csv file the food categories currently available in OFF database.
 It includes cleaning tasks such as dropping NaN, duplicated field labels and poor categories (i.e. containing less than 100 products).
 It also ensures the writing of the banner image paths for every category ;

-__data_builder.py__ performs various operations on data to manage their collection and refinement:
+__food_builder.py__ performs various operations on data to manage their collection and refinement:
 <ul>
 <li>automate URI generation based on the components of Open Food Facts Read/Search API and the data collected by the cat_loader module.
 The latter provides the total of products per food category and so enables to determine the number of pages (1000 items per page) to be loaded.</li>
 <li>automate sending http requests and filter the data to be collected.
 Only some specific fields are taken into account (see appendix and details on the API/Read/Product page).</li>